HomeBlogBest Party Boat & Pontoon Boat Rentals on Lake Tahoe (2026)

 • Floating mat & bathroom

-This party boat is equipped with all the goods, including a sprawling sun deck and comfortable bathroom, but the best amenity by far is that it comes with a captain and crew.
+This party boat is equipped with all the goods, including a sprawling sun deck and a comfortable bathroom, but the best amenity by far is that it comes with a captain and crew.

 Their charters are the ultimate boating service—you don’t have to worry about a sober driver, navigating the lake or getting back to the dock on time.
 Instead, you’ll be able to enjoy the scenery with 34 of your closest family & friends (how do you even know that many people, by the way?) and sipping beer on a boulder while someone else worries about the anchor holding.